-This paper enters new territory by exploring whether different belief concepts within the same religion have different effects on group discrimination.
+This paper builds on this previous literature in separately exploring the effects of different belief concepts within the same religion on group discrimination.
 By varying whether the suicide-prevention charity serves the general population or the LGBTQ community, the experiment measures anti-LQBTQ discrimination.
 I find that Christians do, at the 10% significance level, exhibit anti-LGBTQ discrimination.
-However, this level of discrimination is not significantly affected by making salient either God or Jesus (and the effects of the God and Jesus primes do not significantly differ from one another).
+However, this level of discrimination is not significantly affected by making salient either God or Jesus.